Best Docking Station for MacBook Pro M3

 Key Factors

-• Power Delivery (PD): Look for at least 85W-96W to ensure your MacBook stays charged during heavy CPU/GPU tasks.
+• Power Delivery (PD): Ensure the dock offers at least 85W to keep your MacBook Pro charged during intensive tasks.

 Comparison Table